gbl1124/hfrd/setup/README.md

 add nameserver 127.0.0.1 into /hfrd/backend/jenkins/docker/resolv.conf
 Note: Please make sure it on the first line

-If you need change the hostname. update server=/hostname/ip in the following file: for example: server=/apps.ibp-perf-zvm.openshift.zpa.ibm.com/9.12.44.56 /hfrd/backend/jenkins/docker/dnsmasq.conf
+If you need upddate the hostname or add a new hostname. update server=/hostname/ip in the following file: for example: server=/apps.ibp-perf-zvm.openshift.zpa.ibm.com/9.12.44.56 /hfrd/backend/jenkins/docker/dnsmasq.conf
 ################################################################

 Start up: